Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 Your hospital status (whether the hospital considers you an inpatient or outpatient) can affect you in 2 ways:

 - How much you pay for hospital services (like X-rays, lab tests, etc.), and

-- Whether Medicare will cover care in a skilled nursing facility following your hospital stay.
+- If Medicare will cover care in a skilled nursing facility following your hospital stay

-Your hospital status (admitted inpatient vs. observation care) is a medical decision based on your doctor’s judgment and your need for medically necessary care.
+Your hospital status (admitted inpatient vs. observation care) is a medical decision based on your doctor’s judgment.
+Your need for medical care also impacts your hospital status.

-You’re an inpatient when you’re formally admitted to a hospital with a doctor’s order.
+You’re an inpatient when a hospital formally admits you with a doctor’s order.